 A manual spike aerator (see the below picture) works similar to the core aerator above but it does not pull plugs.
 Instead, the spikes on the aerator drive small holes into the lawn in an attempt to loosen compacted soil so that the lawn can better receive nutrients.

-- Unique stirrup handle is easy on your back
+- EASY TO USE: Unique stirrup handle is easy on your back

-- Convenient to store and simple to use to give you a beautiful garden
+- CONVENIENT GARDEN TOOL: Convenient to store and simple to use to give you a lush, beautiful garden

 We highly recommend manually core aerating over the spike method.
 Spike aerating does not remove soil like core aerating.
 In fact, there is evidence that spike aeration actually compacts the soil more, or at best has a minimal impact on the lawn.